-- (i) To gather data on the inflow and outflow of water in fields with well defined boundaries. - (ii) To study the extent of loss of water in transmission in irrigated champels. - (iii) To work out the irrigation efficiency under the existing compitions in the basins as per Farmers' practices. - (iv) To find out ways and means for increasing irrigation efficiency. - 6.
-Practical utility:
+(i) To gather data on the inflow and outflow of water in fields with well defined boundaries.

+(ii) To study the extent of loss of water in transmission in initial gated channels.

+(iii) To work out the irrigation efficiency under the existing conditions in the basins as per Farmers' practices.

+(iv) To find out ways and means for increasing irrigation efficiency,

-The data gathered will help to plan irrigation projects and also to find out ways and means for increasing irrigation efficiency.
+The data gathered will help to plan irrigation projects and also to findout ways and means for increasing irrigation efficiency.